 - Nature Trails :There are plenty of walks around the area so do bring your walking boots!
 We will be posting up trails very soon so keep a look out!

 - Eating & Drinking : We are personally big fans of the Pig Nose Inn in East Prawle where there is fantastic food, drink and an unparalleled atmosphere!
 Many a famous musician have in fact graced this pub and it is very well known for it’s musical prowess.
 One such famous musician was Paul Weller!
 Another Paul has also sung here…our very own Paul Evans!
 He has a fantastic voice and after a pint may well provide some 60s classics…whether you want him to or not!
+We are just a 10 minute walk away from an extremely cosy, award-winning pub, the Millbrook, based on the estuary in South Pool.
+Head down the road there for a lovely selection of real ales and gins, an open fire, pub ducks and gastro-food!
 The lovely folks at the Globe Inn, just down the road in Frogmore, also have a lovely pub with wonderful & affordable family grub – it’s well worth a visit!

 - Birdwatching: In addition to Slapton Ley which offers fantastic lookout spots for bird watchers, our area is also famous for the Cirl Bunting.
 This species nearly became extinct but the farm, and many others in the area, worked together to ensure it’s survival and we’re happy to say today that they are thriving!